aramecki/MyCarGenie/README.md

 ---

-> [!WARNING]
-> The app was initially designed in Italian for its first public release in Italy.
-For the purpose of this course’s final project, it was then translated into English.

   ### Home
   The Home page is the main screen, where the user lands upon opening the app.
   This screen includes design elements to provide the user with quick, summarized information about the vehicle.